Beliavsky/Fortran-code-on-GitHub/README.md

 [BMSL](https://github.com/benRenard/BMSL): mathematical and statistical libraries, geared toward environmental / hydrological applications, by Ben Renard.

+[cdaSQR](https://github.com/KarimOualkacha/cdaSQR): generalized coordinate descent (GCD) algorithm for computing the solution path of the penalized quantile regression, by KarimOualkacha

 [fortran-gmm-EM](https://github.com/Jonas-Finkler/fortran-gmm-EM): extremely efficient implementation of the expectation maximization (EM) algorithm for Gaussian mixtures in Fortran, by Jonas-Finkler

 [MCMC f90 library](https://github.com/mjlaine/mcmcf90): do Markov chain Monte Carlo simulation from a posterior distribution of unknown model parameters defined by a likelihood function and prior, by mjlaine